APINetwork/personal-data-module/README.md

 Usage
 ==================
-Aside from authentication setup, there's essentially one call to recover data in the engine-data-module:
+Aside from authentication setup, there's essentially one call to recover data in the personal-data-module:

 ```js
 	datamodule.fetcher.fetch( uri, callback );